cvs-health/testilo/README.md

 The Testilo package contains utilities that facilitate the use of the [Testaro](https://www.npmjs.com/package/testaro) package.

 Testaro performs digital accessibility tests on web artifacts and creates reports in JSON format.
-The utilities in Testilo prepare jobs for Testaro to run and create additional value from the reports that Testaro produces.
+The utilities in Testilo fall into two categories:
+- Job preparation
+- Report enhancement

 Because Testilo supports Testaro, this `README` file presumes that you have access to the Testaro `README` file and therefore does not repeat information provided there.

 ## Branches

 The `writer` branch contains the state of Testilo as of 2022-11-07.
-In that branch, Testilo must read and write files when it aims, scores, or digests.
+In that branch, Testilo must read and write files.
 That makes Testilo unusable as a dependency in applications that do not have permission to both read and write files.

-The `main` branch contains the state of Testilo starting on 2022-11-07.
-In that branch, Testilo does not need to read or write files when it aims, scores, or digests, so applications without write permission can still use Testilo as a dependency if they need only those functionalities.
+The `simple` branch contains the state of Testilo as of 2022-12-23.
+In that branch, Testilo does not need to read or write files, so applications without write permission can still use Testilo as a dependency.

+The `main` branch contains the state of Testilo from 2022-12-24 until now.
+In that branch, Testilo can prepare jobs that require multi-step operations to reach and pre-process the pages being tested.

 This `README.md` file documents the `main` branch.